Top 10 National Parks in the United States

 #6: Yellowstone National Park (3.9 Million)

 Nestled in the heart of the Rocky Mountains, surrounded by awe-inspiring natural beauty and home to an abundance of wildlife, lies one of the most magnificent and captivating national parks in the world – Yellowstone National Park.
 From the geysers of Old Faithful to the tranquil beauty of Yellowstone Lake, Yellowstone National Park is a place of incredible natural beauty and wonder.
 As visitors explore the park’s many wonders, they are greeted by an incredible array of wildlife, from majestic bison to elusive wolves.
-With so much to see and do, Yellowstone National Park is a must-see destination for anyone who loves the great outdoors.
+With so much to see and do, grab a map of Yellowstone National Park.
+This a must-see destination for anyone who loves the great outdoors.

 Opening Date: March 1, 1872